Wayoutback 3-day tour in Australia Day 2:

 (Previously, Day 1 – Outback, the Belly Button!)
 The interpretive base walk of Uluru was fulfilling.
-At one point I thought: “are we simply walk once around the rock and that’s it?”
-But there were caves, valleys, ancient paintings, ponds that had interesting stories about this giant wonder.
+At one point I thought: “are we simply walking once around the rock and that’s it?”
+But there were caves, valleys, ancient paintings, and ponds that had interesting stories about this giant wonder.

 Why are there so many flies?